ufs-community/ufs-weather-model/doc/UsersGuide/source/Aquaplanet.rst

 - Precipitation patterns
 - Temperature at 500 mb

 The script uses staged data from a 1-year control simulation.
 If you want to use this dataset on other machines (which have access to :term:`HPSS`), you can retrieve it from HPSS at ``/5year/NCEPDEV/emc-meso/Ratko.Vasic/AQUAPLANET/1yr-results.tar``.
+Alternatively, users can adjust the ``data_path`` variable to point to their own model output from an extended run.

 Customizing the Plotting Script
 --------------------------------